15 Important High Emotional Intelligence Benefits

 High emotional intelligence helps you use your emotions to your advantage and understand the emotions of others.

-It helps you manage your emotional state and maneuver through difficult situations.
-It boosts your social skills, strengthens your relationships, and helps you work more effectively with other team members.
+EI helps you manage your emotions (emotion regulation) and deal better with difficult situations.
+It is a key part of stress resilience.
+It boosts your social skills, strengthens your relationships, and helps you work more effectively with people around you.

 Research-Based High Emotional Intelligence (EQ) Benefits